Frequently asked Questions About Death

 a.
 From this point forward physical death became genetically “locked in”.
 Because Adam and Eve both ate of the forbidden fruit, the nature of physical death was passed thus passed down to all mankind.

 b.
 A “spiritual death” also took place.
 (Although this terminology is not found as such in the Bible, this phrase as we use it here is used to indicate God’s rejection of Adam and Eve (his separation from them) for their disobedience, or their unacceptable conduct (Isaiah 59:2; Dt 31:17; Psalms 104:29; Eze 39:23-24; Mic 3:4) – a separation began and the relationship they both had with God ceased.)

 3. But what if Adam would have eaten of the Tree of Life first and later from the forbidden tree, thus obtaining both “life” and the additional knowledge of good and evil?
 Conceivably both could have lived forever physically.
-Yet in order for God’s word to be true both should face death, in some manner (Again the “spiritual death” experience still exist).
-However, I personally do not believe that this particular scenario would have been allowed to get to this stage.
-From all indications it appears that God would just as easily prevented the other tree from being accessible as he did when Adam disobeyed God the first time; God removed the remaining Tree of Life option after Adam made the choice to eat of the forbidden fruit tree.
+Yet for God’s word to be true, both should face death, in some manner (Again the “spiritual death” experience still exist).
+However, I personally do not believe that this scenario would have been allowed to get to this stage.
+From all indications it appears that God would just as easily prevent the other tree from being accessible as he did when Adam disobeyed God the first time; God removed the remaining Tree of Life option after Adam made the choice to eat of the forbidden fruit tree.

 Distinguishing the Punishment from the Consequence